Find out how we are supporting industry, people and the planet.

 The GSMA contributes to all 17 SDGs through work carried out by GSMA Mobile for Development, accelerating innovation in digital technology to reduce inequalities and pioneering many significant initiatives, including the industry task forces to drive climate action and sustainability.

-In addition to driving sustainability initiatives and convening the industry in support of the UN SDGs, the GSMA itself strives to achieve sustainability within its own operations.
-The GSMA is working to address the following goals within internal operations:
+In addition to advancing such initiatives and convening the industry in support of the UN SDGs, the GSMA itself strives to achieve sustainability within its own operations and is working to address the following goals within internal operations.

-The GSMA takes part in the Carbon Disclosure Project (CDP), one of the most highly recognised organisations for its work on climate change, which seeks to assess the quality of the information provided by private companies or by the public sector in the sustainability and environment area.
+The GSMA discloses climate impacts, energy and GHG emissions via the internationally recognised Carbon Disclosure Project (CDP) system, which seeks to assess the quality of the information provided by private companies or by the public sector in the sustainability and environment area.

 In addition, the GSMA has signed up to the CDP Supply Chain programme, which aims to better understand how suppliers are addressing climate change and working to reduce their greenhouse gas emissions.

 The GSMA is committed to:

 - achieving carbon neutrality for all operations year on year (Scope 1, 2 and 3)

 - a carbon emission reduction target for scope 1 and scope 2 emissions in line with the 1.5ºC trajectory and for scope 3 in line with the “well below 2ºC” trajectory, following a science based approach, using a baseline year of 2019